Table of Contents

 Bike accidents in Queens can occur under various circumstances, each presenting unique challenges and legal considerations.

-Intersections are common hotspots for bicycle accidents, often due to the complex interaction of multiple road users with conflicting movements.
+Intersections are common hotspots for bicycle accidents, often due to the unpredictable interaction of multiple road users with conflicting movements.
 In Queens, where traffic density is high, bicyclists are particularly vulnerable to collisions caused by drivers who may fail to yield the right of way or overlook a cyclist while turning.
 Legal outcomes in these cases can depend heavily on traffic signals, right-of-way laws, and witness statements.

 Dooring accidents occur when a car door is opened into the path of an oncoming bicyclist, leading to potential injury.
 These accidents are prevalent in urban settings like Queens, where parked cars are abundant along busy streets.
 Under New York law, the responsibility typically falls on the person opening the vehicle door to ensure it is safe to do so without endangering passing bicyclists.